- Trier bibliography (DBLP)

 - Web of Science

 - Provides access to the Science citation index, Journal citation reports, an index to conference proceedings, and a current awareness service.
-To use Web of Science you will need to register and obtain an Athens password.
+To use Web of Science you will need a Raven password.
 Please contact the librarian for more details.

 - Access to a range of services, particularly Ingenta Journals (a range of full text electronic journals) and INSPEC (a bibliographic service produced by the Institute of Electrical Engineers).
 This service again requires an Athens password.